The-AI-Alliance/microsite-template/docs/index.markdown

 | **Authors**     | [WORK_GROUP_NAME](WORK_GROUP_URL){:target="wg"} (See the [Contributors]({{site.baseurl}}/contributing/#contributors)) |
 | **Last Update** | {{site.last_version}}, {{site.last_modified_timestamp}} |

-> **Tip:** Use the search box at the top of this page to find specific content.

 Welcome to the **The AI Alliance**: **MICROSITE_TITLE**.

+{: .tip }
+Use the search box at the top of this page to find specific content.

+{: .new }
+This is a work-in-progress website for the MICROSITE_TITLE.

+{: .important }
+The "boilerplate" text on this page mixes content you might want to use, as well as tips on writing Markdown.
+See also the comments in the source files.
+Make sure you search for and change all TODOs on all the pages!

+{: .note }
 Please join us!
 See our [contributing]({{site.baseurl}}/contributing) page for details.

+{: .warning }
-> **TODO:** This is a work-in-progress website for the MICROSITE_TITLE.
+This is a warning!

-> **NOTE:** The "boilerplate" text on this page mixes content you might want to use, as well as tips on writing Markdown.
-See also the comments in the source files.
-Make sure you search for and change all TODOs on all the pages!

-TODO: add more "welcome" content for your site here...
+A _generic_ quote:

+> Shakespeare once wrote, "Heavy is the head that wears the crown."

+A _generic_ quote "highlighted":

+{: .highlight }
+> Shakespeare also once wrote, "To thy own self be true."

 This site is organized into the following sections [^1] (with an example footnote):